-Ever since the unexpectedly rapid collapse of South Vietnam in March and April 1975, historians, military analysts, and former U.S. and South Vietnamese officials have debated the reasons South Vietnam fell to the Communists.
-Former top Pentagon officials, members of the Nixon and Ford administrations, and neo-conservative academics have placed the blame for America’s defeat in Vietnam on a group collectively known as the American Left.
-In the minds of American conservatives, the Left of the 1960’s and 1970’s consisted of anti-war protesters, civil rights activists, hippies, the television and print media, Ivy League academics, and a Democratic-controlled Congress.
+Ever since the collapse of South Vietnam in April 1975, historians, military analysts, and former U.S. and South Vietnamese officials have debated the reasons South Vietnam fell to the Communists.
+Former top Pentagon officials, members of the Nixon and Ford administrations, and neo-conservative academics have placed the blame for America’s defeat in Vietnam on the American Left, which according to neo-conservatives consisted of anti-war protesters, civil rights activists, hippies, the television and print media, Ivy League academics, and a Democratic-controlled Congress.

 In the conservative narrative of the Vietnam War, the various elements that constituted the Left conspired to bring about South Vietnam’s ignoble end.
 Anti-war protesters marched on the Pentagon and pressured the government to prematurely withdraw U.S. forces from South Vietnam.
-The civil rights movement fostered a divisive politics that diverted both the government’s and the public’s attention away from the crisis in Southeast Asia.
-Hippies encouraged draft-dodging, drug-use, and disrespect for the establishment, all of which undermined the war effort.
-Meanwhile, the media unfairly criticized the U.S. military’s conduct of the war, wrongly portraying U.S. actions as barbaric, even criminal.
-As for the academic community, it radicalized America’s youth and encouraged the anti-war protests.
-And if all of this wasn’t enough, the Democrats in Congress cut aid to South Vietnam in 1974, making it impossible for the South Vietnamese to defend their tiny country against a supposedly superior enemy.
+The civil rights movement fostered a divisive politics at home that diverted both the government’s and the public’s attention away from the crisis in Southeast Asia.
+Hippies encouraged draft-dodging, drug use, and disrespect for The Establishment, all of which undermined the war effort.
+Meanwhile, the media unfairly criticized the U.S. military’s conduct of the war and wrongly portrayed American GIs as barbaric, or even criminal, in their behavior toward the South Vietnamese peasantry.
+As for the academic community, it came under special scorn from the Right, which accused it of having radicalized America’s youth and encouraged the anti-war protests.
+And if all of this wasn’t enough, the Democrats in Congress were blamed for cutting aid to South Vietnam in 1974, making it impossible for the South Vietnamese to defend their tiny country against a supposedly superior enemy.

-On March 27, as Danang was about to fall to the North Vietnamese Army, Secretary of State Henry A. Kissinger met with President Gerald Ford to discuss the deteriorating situation in Vietnam.
+On March 27, as Danang was about to fall to the North Vietnamese, Secretary of State Henry A. Kissinger met with President Gerald Ford to discuss the deteriorating situation in South Vietnam.
 He told the president, “…it looks like they [the South Vietnamese] have lost virtually everything and North Vietnam has suffered very little…I say this with a bleeding heart – but maybe you must put Vietnam behind you….”
 Kissinger believed South Vietnam was a lost cause.
-He reached that disturbing conclusion only two weeks into the Communist offensive.
+And he reached that disturbing conclusion only two weeks into the Communist offensive.

-South Vietnamese politician Ton That Thien shared Kissinger’s dire outlook on the future of South Vietnam.
-Soon after the loss of Danang, he stated, “Thieu made a mistake at Ban Me Thuot, but that was no reason to throw the rest away.
+South Vietnamese politician Ton That Thien shared Kissinger’s dire outlook.
+Only days after the fall of Danang, he stated, “Thieu made a mistake at Ban Me Thuot, but that was no reason to throw the rest away.
 From there, he went on to provoke a panic that couldn’t be stopped.
 It’s too late to do anything about it now.
 Nothing any military man or civilian could do would help much…Why should the other side be interested in coalition or negotiations now…They have won.”

 By April 1, foreign military analysts in Saigon concluded that South Vietnam’s civilian and military command structure had completely broken down.
-Keen observers doubted whether the South Vietnamese Army could field more than a handful of units.
-Granted, some South Vietnamese formations still fought on into April in isolated pockets such as the one at Xuan Loc, but there was no longer any coordinated, effective defence of what remained of the country.
-Thus, by April 1, 1975, the war was all but over; it only remained for the Communists to seize Saigon.
+Keen observers recognized that the South Vietnamese Army could effectively field no more than a handful of units.
+Granted, some South Vietnamese formations still fought on into April in isolated pockets, such as the one at Xuan Loc, but there was no longer any coordinated defense of what remained of the country.
+Consequently, by April 1, 1975, the war was all but over; it only remained for the Communists to seize Saigon.

-The North Vietnamese Army probably could have taken Saigon by the end of the first week of April if its commanders had decided to push their troops hard, but for a host of reasons, including the fear of American re-intervention, the Communists opted to wait to occupy the South Vietnamese capital until the U.S. evacuated all of its personnel from South Vietnam.
+The North Vietnamese Army could have taken Saigon by the end of the first week of April if its commanders had decided to push their troops hard; but for a number of reasons, including the fear of American re-intervention, the Communists opted to wait to occupy the South Vietnamese capital until the United States evacuated all of its personnel from South Vietnam.